 Draft Animals

-1. Oxen: For draft applications including hauling and plowing.
+1. Oxen: For draft applications including hauling and ploughing.

 2. Brahman: Originally from India, it is utilized as a draft in hotter regions.
 3. Nellore: Known for its ability to withstand high temperatures, it is used for draft applications in India.